-The IRS recently issued a favorable ruling for nonprofits looking to move their domicile from one state to another.
-Common reasons that nonprofits seek to change their state of incorporation include a change in physical location, increasing regulatory burdens, or a lack of meaningful connection to the original state of incorporation.
+The IRS recently issued a favorable ruling for nonprofits moving to a new state.
+Common reasons that nonprofits seek to change their state of incorporation include a change in a physical location, increasing regulatory burdens, or a lack of meaningful connection to the original state of incorporation.

 Prior Law.
 Historically, exempt organizations were forced to file a new exemption application with the IRS whenever they restructured.
 However, other rulings permitted corporations to retain their employer identification number (“EIN”) for some types of restructuring transactions.

 New Guidance for Nonprofits Moving to a New State.
-To better align the requirement to obtain a new EIN with the requirement to file new exemption application in restructuring situations, Rev. Proc.
+To better align the requirement to obtain a new EIN with the requirement to file a new exemption application in restructuring situations, Rev. Proc.
 2018-15 eliminates the need for domestic corporations to reapply for tax-exempt status after a corporate restructuring if certain conditions are met.
 Specifically, the surviving organization will not be required to file a new exemption application if the following conditions apply:

 The restructuring organization must:

 - be a corporation or unincorporated association in good standing with the State in its state of incorporation or formation.

 - continue to meet the organizational test of Reg. § 1.501(c)(3)-1(b), including Reg. § 1.501(c)(3)-1(b)(4) (regarding the dedication of assets to exempt purposes).